WSandwitch/flixel-abstractinput/README.md

 # flixel-abstractinput

-Small library for HaxeFlixel provides another abstraction layer allows user to **group different input, such as keyboard, mouse and gamepad (axis and buttons) in several abstract actions**, and then check them.
+Small library for HaxeFlixel provides another abstraction layer which allows user to **group different input, such as keyboard, mouse and gamepad (axis and buttons) in several abstract actions**, and then check them.
 Actions use Int numbers as ids or names.
-For every action you can bind **as more** standart input source **as you need**, but every source can be used **only ones**.
+For every action you can bind standart input source, for axample keys of keyboard or axis of gamepad, **as more as you need**, but every source can be used **only once**.

 Input source can be:
 - keyboard keys (FlxKey)